top of page

 Attacks

 Each fighter has an attack type of either melee, gun, cannon, or bomb.
-Melee attacks can only be performed against adjacent cards, whereas gun, cannon, and bomb attacks can hit cards farther away.
-All attacks can be done across a straight line from the attacker to the target, either horizontal, vertical, or diagonal.
+Melee attacks can only be performed against adjacent cards, whereas gun, cannon, and bomb attacks can hit enemies farther away.
+All attacks can be done across a straight line from the attacker to the target, either horizontally, vertically, or diagonally.
 Bomb attacks go in all straight-line directions at once.
 When a target card’s health is brought down to zero, they are destroyed and placed in their scrap heap.

 Attack Range